-Born in Yerevan in 1990, Liparit Avetisyan moved to Crimea with his parents, where he graduated from music school.
+Born in Yerevan in 1990, Liparit Avetisyan moved to the Crimea, where he graduated from music school.
 From 2008 to 2011, Avetisyan studied with B. Kudryavtsev at the Tchaikovsky Moscow State Conservatory, later transferring to the Komitas State Conservatory of Yerevan to study with R. Hakobyants.
 During his studies, Avetisyan won Second Prize in both the Maria Biesu International Singing Competition and the III Muslim Magomaev International Vocalists Contest.
-At the Armenian National Academic Opera, he has sung Alfredo, Don Jose, and the young Gypsy in Aleko.
-Avetisyan sang his first performances of Rodolfo, the Duke in Rigoletto, and the Verdi and Mozart Requiems with the Armenian National Philharmonic Orchestra.
+At the Armenian National Academic Opera, he sang Alfredo, Don José in Carmen, and the young Gypsy in Aleko.
+He debuted as the Duke in Rigoletto and sang the Verdi and Mozart Requiems with the Armenian National Philharmonic Orchestra.

 In October of 2015, Avetisyan sang Don José in Alexander Titel’s new production of Carmen in Yekaterinburg, subsequently making his Moscow debut in January of 2016 as Des Grieux in the new production of Massenet’s Manon at the Staniskalvy-Nemirovich-Danchenko Opera.
 He returned there in June of 2016 as the Prince in the new staging of Prokofiev’s The Love for Three Oranges and as Almaviva in Il Barbiere di Siviglia.
 Avetisyan also participated in the company’s tour of China in Carmen.